JPADN/hybrid_kemtls_tests/README.md

 `-cachedcert`: If KEMTLS is enabled, the server will perform KEMTLS-PDK.
 If PQTLS or Classic mode is enabled, the server will use the Cached Information Extension for TLS

+`-classicmceliece`: Adds P256_Classic-McEliece-348864 to the list of KEX algorithms to be tested.
+Furthermore, if KEMTLS is enabled, this flags sets the authentication algorithm to be only P256_Classic-McEliece-348864.

 <br/>